 Tara Westover is an American author.
 Born in Idaho to a father opposed to public education, she never attended school.
-She spent her days working in her father's junkyard or stewing herbs for her mother, a self-taught herbalist and midwife.
-Taught to read by an older brother, her education was erratic and incomplete.
+An older brother taught her to read, and after that her education was erratic and haphazard, with most of her days spent working in her father’s junkyard or stewing herbs for her mother.
 She was seventeen the first time she set foot in a classroom.
-After that first encounter with education, she pursued learning for a decade, graduating magna cum laude from Brigham Young University in 2008 and subsequently winning a Gates Cambridge Scholarship.
-She earned an MPhil from Trinity College, Cambridge in 2009, and in 2010 was a visiting fellow at Harvard University.
-She returned to Cambridge, where, in 2014, she was awarded a PhD in history.
+After that first encounter with education she pursued learning for a decade, graduating magna cum laude from Brigham Young University in 2008 and subsequently winning a Gates Cambridge Scholarship.
+She received an MPhil from Trinity College, Cambridge in 2009 and in 2014 was awarded a PhD in history.
+Currently, she is a Senior Research Fellow at the Harvard Kennedy School, working on projects related to media and political polarization.

 In 2018, she published her memoir, Educated, which explores her struggle to reconcile her desire for education and autonomy with her desire to be loyal to her family.
 Educated was an instant commercial and critical success, debuting at #1 on the New York Times bestseller list and remaining on the list for more than a year.
 It was also a finalist for a number of national awards, including the Los Angeles Times Book Prize, the PEN/Jean Stein Book Award, and the National Book Critics Circle Award.
 The New York Times named Educated one of the 10 Best Books of 2018, and the American Booksellers Association voted it the Nonfiction Book of the Year.